UAFederez/interactive-ml-backend/README.md

 # Interactive Machine Learning Backend

-This serves as the web service exposing a RESTful API to interact with various machine learning models implemented from the ground up.
+This serves as the web service exposing a RESTful API to interact with various machine learning models.

 ## Usage